The-Lab-LaBella/fungal_investigator/README.md

 ## Examine the results and report the species infecting your patient

-What fungus is causing your patient to get sick?
+### REPORT QUESTION: What fungus is causing your patient to get sick?

 &nbsp;
 &nbsp;